skelouse/skelouse.github.io/_posts/2020-10-30-faster_mapping_with_folium.markdown

         [lat, long],
         popup=f'<i>House with {bedrooms} bedrooms</i>',
         tooltip=f'Sold on {date}').add_to(map)
     # Stop at 10 points
     if indx == 10:
         break

-map
+# Function I used for displaying it on this blog
+# map.save("./maps/first.html")
+#map

 ```

 <iframe